 The algorithm to extract multiple time-frequency curves was recently developed to extract the time-frequency curves from the TFR of a signal [23].
 This algorithm serves to extract multiple time-frequency curves from the TFR of the bearing-vibration signal.
 Bearing faults can be automatically diagnosed if the instantaneous characteristic frequency of the fault and the instantaneous rotational frequency of the shaft are recognized from the extracted time-frequency curves.
 This is done by calculating the average frequency ratio of two curves and comparing this average to the characteristic coefficient of each fault.
 The characteristic coefficient of the fault is the ratio of the characteristic frequency of the fault to the rotational frequency of the fault, which remains constant even for non-stationary rotational speed.
 However, if the bearing is healthy, the average ratio of two randomly extracted curves matches the characteristic frequency of the fault regardless of whether the extracted curve is the instantaneous characteristic frequency of the fault or the instantaneous rotational frequency of the shaft.
 This leads to a false result whereby a healthy bearing is diagnosed as faulty.
 Therefore, the average ratio of two curves is insufficient to identify the instantaneous characteristic frequency of the fault and the instantaneous rotational frequency of the shaft [23].

 Reference [24] recently proposed a two-step method to estimate the IAS: In the first step, the IAS is roughly estimated based on a time-frequency distribution, such as a spectrogram.
 In the second step, a narrow-band-pass filter tuned to the desired frequency is applied based on the first IAS estimate, and a refined estimate is obtained by frequency demodulation.
 The first IAS estimate obtained from the spectrogram is used for angular resampling of the vibration signal, allowing the vibrational component of interest to be filtered in the angular domain by using a constant-bandwidth band-pass filter and resampling it back to the original time domain.
 The final IAS estimate is then obtained by frequency demodulation of the previously filtered signal.
 This method is attractive because it is simple to implement and provides accurate estimates of the rotational speed even when the IAS fluctuates strongly.
-However, the method has three major drawbacks: First, it is as yet unsuited for practical applications: the authors report that automatic, unsupervised reconstruction of rotational speed from the vibration signal remains impossible with the proposed method [24].
+However, the method has three major drawbacks: First, it is as yet unsuited for practical applications: the authors report that automated, unsupervised reconstruction of rotational speed from the vibration signal remains impossible with the proposed method [24].
 Second, the method requires a priori knowledge of the machinery and visual examination of the spectrogram (i.e., it is not automated).
 Finally, the method has been tested only with experimental signals but has not been simulated with more general signals, making it difficult to determine whether the method works well in other cases.
 We thus conclude that further research and new methods are needed to estimate the IAS when the rotational speed is non-stationary.

 2.2 Bearing Diagnostics